-The resource offers three courses: beginner, intermediate and advanced.
+The resource offers three levels of news stories: beginner, intermediate and advanced.
+There are also more focused courses and a series section.
 All of them are equally valuable and helpful as an independent source of learning or as a complementary resource.

-News in Slow Italian has it all – fun lessons, easy to browse, easy to understand grammar explanations, practice exercises, podcasts, and catalogs with extra information for the diligent students.
+News in Slow Italian has it all – fun lessons, easy browsing, easy-to-understand grammar explanations, practice exercises, podcasts, and catalogs with additional information for the extra diligent.

-The resource has a lot of downloadable materials, documents and audio files, flashcards with vocabulary items and many other sections.
+The resource has a lot of downloadable materials, documents and audio files, flashcards with vocabulary items, and loads of features.

 Three Separate Courses

 News in Slow Italian sure knows how to combine useful with fun.
-Their beginner module is structured in a Language Theater course, this is both a course and a play, really!
-They went outside of the box and named the lessons “acts”.
-They structured the lessons in a longer theater play (22 acts), each of the acts having vocabulary, grammar, exercises, and dialogues included.
-If you click on the acts, a drop-down of the lesson is displayed, showing you the main topics you learn about in that particular lesson.
+Their beginner module is structured as a Language Theater course — it’s both a course and a play!
+They went outside of the box and named the lessons “acts.”
+They structured the lessons in a longer theater play with 22 acts, each including vocabulary, grammar, exercises, and dialogues.

 The structure of the acts

-The lessons have a very clear and well-organized structure, very comprehensive and explanatory.
+The lessons have a very clear, well-organized structure, and they come with comprehensive explanations.

 Each act has an opening dialogue where the narrator presents the lesson and informs the student of the main topics included in the act.
-This dialogue can be listened to or read, both options are there.
-This feature is available on all sections of the lessons.
+This dialogue can be listened to or read, as both options are available.
+This feature is available in all sections of the lessons.

-There are a few sections under each act title that helps the student navigate through the lesson.
+There are a few sections under each act title that help the student navigate through the lesson.

 If you click on flashcard you get to download a pdf file with the vocabulary present in the lesson and the English translation for the words.

-Clicking on Hello Again takes you to the conversation between the actors, where you have the options of listening, reading it, downloading the materials (mp3 & pdf) and you can also see the shortcut keys.
+Clicking on Hello Again takes you to the conversation between the actors, where you have the options of listening to, reading, or downloading the materials as a PDF.

-The Grammar section is a pleasure to browse.
-It’s extremely organized, extensive, and easy to understand This grammar section is impressively well put-together.
-There are three tabs under this section: transcript 1, transcript 2 and lesson.
+The Grammar section in each act is a pleasure to browse.
+It’s well organized, extensive, and easy to understand.
+Grammar sections are broken into three parts: dialogue 1, dialogue 2, and lesson.

-The lesson part is a summary of the grammar rules included in the lesson, explained in details as well.
-It also presents some vocabulary items, for example greetings and how to introduce yourself.
+The lesson part is a summary of the grammar rules included in the lesson, explained in detail as well.
+It also presents some vocabulary items, such as greetings and how to introduce yourself.

-The expression section offers various idioms or common phrases that Italians use, for example Mamma Mia.
+The expression section offers various idioms or common phrases that Italians use: Mamma mia, for example.
 This section includes a conversation where that particular expression is used and also a lesson explanation with more information about the origin and usage of the phrase.

 The Pronunciation tab allows the student to practice through the recording feature.
 Most students would benefit from personalized feedback from a tutor to provide feedback on their pronunciation.
 On italki, you can find tutors for less than $10/hour.

-The intermediate course is spread into weekly news episodes.
-As a user, you have the possibility to see all older episodes they uploaded on the site.
+The beginner, intermediate, and advanced news sections are presented in weekly news episodes, covering a variety of topics.
+As a user, you have the possibility to see all past episodes that have been uploaded to the site.

-The Flashcard section allows you to download a pdf or an excel file of the vocabulary presented in the lesson, as well as their English translation.
+The flashcards are available to download as a PDF or an Excel file of the vocabulary presented in the lesson, along with the English translations.

 Plans and Prices